BrianKellyTech/Kentucky-Gardener/README.md

 4.)
 "Create accordion boxes to display different types of information."
 My four main sub-pages all have accordion boxes containing
     various types of information.
 Some of them also include images inside the accordion that chasnge position based on viewport size.

+##I have also included the Google font stack "Montserrat" and applied it to the entire website.

-##There are no speical requirements to run this webpage.
+##The website is best viewed using Live Server within VS Code.
+Otherwise, there are no speical requirements to run this webpage.

 ##Brian Kelly, Code Louisville, 2022.